Gaggia Classic Pro Review. Still The Best in 2022?

 This came to a head with the 2015 model.

-This version of the classic had push buttons instead of rocker switches, a mechanical valve instead of the 3 way solenoid valve, a couple of plastic bits that were previously metal, lower power, and a panarello steam wand that was much more difficult to modify.
+This version of the classic had push buttons instead of rocker switches, a mechanical valve instead of the 3 way solenoid valve, a couple of plastic bits that were previously metal, lower power, and a panarello steam wand that was much more difficult to fine-tune.

 The New Classic Kicks the Old Classic’s Ass?